DamengRandom/tipify/js-general-tips.md

 console.log(new AnotherItem('damon').name); // damon

-// we also can use as this referer var thisVar = '1';
+// we also can use as this referrer var thisVar = '1';
 function show() {
   return this.thisVar;